arcnmx/nue/README.md

    transmuting POD structs to and from byte slices.
  - [nue-macros][docs-macros] provides helpers for `pod`, as well as a serialization-like library for dealing with binary streams of data.
+ - [nue-codegen][docs-codegen] allows the use of `nue-macros` without syntax extensions on stable Rust.
  - [nue-io][docs] contains various supporting structs and traits for readers and writers.